 Code hardening refers to fixing security holes in the code itself (as opposed to design mistakes).
-In essence, code hardening is like repairing the bad mortar in a castle wall to prevent an attacker from breaching it, shoring up the stern of a ship to repair a leak, or hiding a ruler’s secrets so that he or she cannot be blackmailed into becoming a puppet ruler.
+In essence, code hardening is like repairing the bad mortar in a castle wall to prevent an attacker from breaching it or shoring up the stern of a ship to repair a leak.

 Here are some code-hardening techniques:

 Add code that validates inputs to prevent integer overflows.

 Replace any unsafe string function calls with calls that are buffer-size-aware to prevent buffer overflows.

 Avoid passing data to interpreters whenever possible.
 When the use of interpreters is unavoidable, pass data to the interpreters in a safe fashion.

 To prevent command injection attacks in SQL queries, use parameterized APIs (or manually quote the strings if parameterized APIs are unavailable).